Open secret: NSA

 The National Security Agency was formally established by President Truman in a memorandum of 24 October 1952, that revised National Security Council Intelligence Directive (NSCID) 9.
 Since President Truman's memo was a classified document, the existence of the NSA was not known to the public at that time.
 Due to its ultra-secrecy, the U.S. intelligence community referred to the NSA as "No Such Agency".
 The existence of the NSA would later be officially revealed to the public in 1975 in the Church Committee investigation.

+Plot E at Oise-Aisne American Cemetery

+Officially, Plot E does not exist.
+The official ABMC guide pamphlet and website does not make any reference to Plot E. Regardless, it is the fifth plot at the Oise-Aisne American Cemetery and Memorial, an American military cemetery in northern France.
+Plot E contains the remains of 94 American military prisoners, all of whom were executed by hanging or firing squad under military authority for crimes committed during or shortly after World War II.
+Plot E is approximately 100 metres (110 yards) away from the main cemetery and is a separate, hidden section.
+Access is difficult and visitors are not encouraged, though the section is maintained by cemetery caretakers who periodically mow the lawn area and trim the hedges.

 United Kingdom government

 MI6

 The existence of the British Secret Intelligence Service (MI6) was widely known for several decades before the government's official acknowledgement of the organisation in 1994.

 Post Office Tower

 Post Office Tower was completed in 1964 and information about it was designated an official secret, due to its importance to the national communications network.
 In 1978, the journalist Duncan Campbell was tried for collecting information about secret locations, and during the trial the judge ordered that the sites could not be identified by name; the Post Office Tower could only be referred to as "Location 23".
 It was officially revealed by Kate Hoey under parliamentary privilege in 1993.

 It is often said that the tower did not appear on Ordnance Survey maps, despite being a 177 m tall structure in the middle of central London that was open to the public for about 15 years.
 However, this is incorrect; the 1:25,000 (published 1971) and 1:10,000 (published 1981) Ordnance Survey maps show the tower.
 It is also shown in the London A–Z street atlas from 1984.